 - Route customers to the appropriate live team member

-With a wide variety of conversational styles, personas, and technological use cases, chatbots serve many company roles previously occupied by humans:
+Chatbots serve many company roles previously occupied by humans:

-- Lead management bots
+- Lead generation, qualification, and management

 Live Chat Agents

-Live chat agents can provide the following functions:
+Live chat agents can:

 - Make customized recommendations for products or plans

-- Solve complicated and unique user problems, and answer questions
+- Solve complicated user problems

 - Ask follow-up questions to better understand the user’s experience